JSON-LD for SEO: The Guide to Structured Data

 Fix: Remove the comma after the last property in each object.

-B. Smart quotes (typographic quotation marks)
+B. Smart quotes (typographical quotation marks)

 What you see: